BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_robot_arm/03/index.md

 ### Barnabas Web Coding

 We have an online coding platform that allows you to program your Arduino-based robot controller without installing new software.
-Our online site runs on Google Chrome or Microsoft Edge browsers so you'll need to install either one on your PC or Mac if you don't have it already.
-Chromebooks come with Chrome browser built in.
+Our online site runs on Google Chrome or Microsoft Edge browsers, so you'll need to install either one on your PC or Mac if you don't have it already.
+Chromebooks come with Chrome browser built-in.

 ### Browser Setup